Janushirasana – Head To Knee Pose – Steps & Benefits

 - This asana also loosens up the legs in preparation for meditation asanas.

 - It increases the flexibility of hip joints.

-Janu Sirsasana is also sometimes called Ardha Paschimottanasana.
-It can be practised before Paschimottanasana as a preparatory pose.
+Janushirasana is also sometimes called Ardha Paschimottanasana.
+It can be practiced before Paschimottanasana as a preparatory pose.